 Whilst there isn’t much you can do in the way of digging - other than teaching your pet not to do it.
 There are artificial grass ranges which are robust against their digging efforts.
 Having a separate soil area could encourage pets to dig there rather than the lawn too.

 We hope this blog has helped you to treat or prevent any pet problems.
 If you need any further assistance our artificial grass experts are at hand to assist you.
-Simply call us on: 03333 205 022 or leave a reply in the comment box below and we will get back to you as soon as possible.
+Simply call us on 03333 205 022, get in touch via our contact form or visit one of our nationwide stores!